LM-Development/aks-sample/Samples/PublicSamples/RecordingBot/docs/tutorials/debug/1-ngrok.md

 Latency                       125ms
 Web Interface                 http://127.0.0.1:4040
 Forwarding                    https://zz99-99-9-99-999.ngrok-free.app -> http://localhost:9442
-Forwarding                    tcp://4.tcp.eu.ngrok.io:65535 -> localhost:8445
+Forwarding                    tcp://0.tcp.eu.ngrok.io:65535 -> localhost:8445

 Connections                   ttl     opn     rt1     rt5     p50     p90
                               0       0       0.00    0.00    0.00    0.00
 ```

-As we need some of the output in the next steps we note down the two forwarding addresses, in the
+Since we will need some of the output in the next steps, we will note down the two forwarding
+addresses.
+In the example output, these addresses are:
-example output these adresses are _https<span>://</span>zz99-99-9-99-999.ngrok-free.app_ and
+_https<span>://</span>zz99-99-9-99-999.ngrok-free.app_ and _tcp://0.tcp.eu.ngrok.io:65535_.
-_tcp://4.tcp.eu.ngrok.io:65535_.
-We also need to keep our terminal window open, as long our
+We also need to keep our terminal window open because as long as our terminal window is open,
-terminal window is the tunnels exist.
+the tunnels are available.

+> [!Note]
+> Some tcp adresses of ngrok seem not to work([see](https://github.com/microsoftgraph/microsoft-graph-comms-samples/issues/405#issuecomment-787608319))
+> with the bot.
+To avoid problems, we can restart nkrok until we get a
+> `0` or `1` tcp adress from ngrok.

 ## Configure CName Entry

-In the next step we create a CName entry on our Domain, checkout how to do this on your DNS
+In this step we create a CName entry on our Domain, checkout how to do this on your DNS
 provider.
 As name in the example we choose `recordingbot-local` so the fully qualified domain name
 to our CName entry will be : _recoridingbot-local.example.com_.
 As the target domain for our CName
-entry we use the tcp ngrok domain we noted down previously, in our example it is _4.tcp.eu.ngrok.io_.
+entry we use the tcp ngrok domain we noted down previously, in our example it is _0.tcp.eu.ngrok.io_.
-So after we setup our DNS CName entry, _recordingbot-local.example.com_ points to _4.tcp.eu.ngrok.io_.
+So after we setup our DNS CName entry, _recordingbot-local.example.com_ points to _0.tcp.eu.ngrok.io_.

 After we successfully setup our ngrok tunnels and the CName entry we can continue with [getting a
-Certificate for the domain name we just created](./2-certificate.md)
+Certificate](./2-certificate.md)